LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 Login page consists of username and password form with password masked of visibility.
 Login page redirect to home page after successful login.
 Login page access is anonymous allowed.
 Login page utilizes ASP.NET Core Identity.

 #### Registration Page (5 points)
 Registration page consists of a form that successfully creates a new account while utilizing ASP.NET Core Identity.
 Custom claims are properly captured within registration action.
 User is automatically logged in and redirects user to home page after registration.
-Registration is accessible by anonymous users.
+Registration is accessible by anonymous users.  **If readme does not contain list of custom claims that are being captured, no points for this category will be awarded**

 #### Shopping Page (5 points)
 Shopping page is accessible by anonymous users as well as fully displays all products existing in the database.
 Each product is evenly displayed on the page and shopping page has a clean professional appearance.